 Your Responsibilities as a Patient at UM CRMC

-As a patient at UM Charles Regional Medical Center, you have the responsibility to:
+Patients at UM Charles Regional Medical Center have the responsibility to:

-- Provide, to the best of their knowledge, accurate and complete information about present complaints, pain, past illnesses, hospitalization, medication, and other matters relating to their health status or care.
+- Provide, to the best of their knowledge, accurate and complete information relating to their health status or care, including:

 - Provide the hospital with a copy of their advance directive, if one exists.